Finding the right care for your child is really important. Give yourself plenty of time to look in to different options

-Offers care for children from the age of 3 to 5 during school term time.
-Some groups take on younger children.
 The length of sessions can vary from 2 and a half to 4 hours and some offer full time childcare.
-Most offer free early years provision.

-Offers care for children after school.
-Some also provide care before school and during the holidays.
-Clubs are often based on school sites.
-Off-site clubs may collect children from local schools, either using transport or a 'walking bus'.
+An out of school club offers care and play for school aged children at times when the school is closed.
+Clubs are often based on school sites, although off-site clubs may collect children from local schools, either using transport or a 'walking bus'.

 Provides care for children while their parents or carers are occupied nearby.
 This care is offered in some colleges, supermarkets and leisure centres.

 A nanny is someone you employ to care for your children in your home.
 They can live with you or come to work daily.

 An au pair is someone who comes to live with you from another country to help take care of your children and do light housework for 25 hours a week.
 An au pair can live in the UK for up to 2 years.

 Provides a meeting place for adults while their children play together and take part in activities.
 The groups provide an excellent support network.